Server Agents

 When a process is disabled:

-- The Process becomes inactive
+- The Agent becomes inactive

 - New instances cannot be created